lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where salt = 0x (the empty byte string).

-The pseudorandom keys PRK_3e2m and PRK_4x3m are defined as follow:
+The pseudorandom keys PRK_3e2m and PRK_4x3m are defined as follows:

 * If the Responder authenticates with a static Diffie-Hellman key, then PRK_3e2m = Extract( PRK_2e, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R, else PRK_3e2m = PRK_2e.